AllaVinner/Normalized-Functional-Sampling/README.md

 ## Strategy
 <img align="right" src="./media/header_image.png" width="450" style="padding-left:20px">

+How can we transform a non uniform sampling method to a uniform one?

 1. Given a function $f: x \mapsto y$
 2. find $g: x \mapsto x'$
 3. where $D_g=I_g=D_f$